chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/scanners/grype-tutorial/index.md

 ```
 ### Itemized CVEs

 In addition to the summary, Grype provides an itemized list of CVEs.
-By default, these are in table format, and list the package name, current version, severity, and package type (such as `apt`, `apk`, `binary`).
+By default, these are in table format, and list the package name, current version, severity, and package type (such as `apt`, `apk`, or `binary`).
 If the package is fixed, Grype will also indicate the package version where the fix was introduced.

 Grype writes itemized CVEs to stdout, so you can redirect the report of itemized CVEs to a file: